BadPingHere/dernal/README.md

 ## Credits

-This software was inspired by:
+This software was inspired or uses assets from:

 - BoxFot
 - [Nori](https://nori.fish)